-The 2001 Session of the General Assembly appropriated \$300,000 to the Department of Environment and Natural Resources (DENR) for transfer to North Carolina State University (NCSU) for the continued operation of the RiverNet Program.
-RiverNet expanded into the Cape Fear Basin in 2009, and \$286,500 was allocated to the program for operations in the 2012-13 period.
-The RiverNet Monitoring network has been operated over the past 12 years.
+The 2001 Session of the General Assembly appropriated funds to the Department of Environment and Natural Resources (DENR) for transfer to North Carolina State University (NCSU) for the continued operation of the RiverNet Program.
+RiverNet expanded into the Cape Fear Basin in 2009, and \$286,500 was allocated to the program for operations in the 2013-14 period.
+The RiverNet Monitoring network has been operated over the past 13 years.
 During this past year we have employed novel nutrient mapping techniques in water supply lakes as well as critical "at-risk" rivers.
-Rivernet continues to monitor nitrate flux in the Neuse basin, and continuously operates 2 stations in the Cape Fear River Basin where large numbers of swine CAFO's are located.
-Five stations are operating in the basin from Raleigh to Fort Barnwell, with one station in the Contentnea watershed, and four are along the Neuse main stem (Figure 1).
-Two stations are also operating in the Great Coharie and Black River watersheds in Sampson County (Figure 1).
+Rivernet continues to monitor nitrate flux in the Neuse basin, and continuously operates 2 stations in the Cape Fear River Basin where municipalities and agribusinesses are located.
+Five stations are operating in the basin from Raleigh to Fort Barnwell, with one station in the Contentnea watershed, and four along the Neuse main stem (Figure 1).
+Two stations are also operating in the Cape Fear watershed on the Black River, and on the Haw River (Figure 1).
 Physical water quality property measurements with nitrate concentrations are made every 15 minutes.
 The data is transferred to a server on the NCSU campus via a digital cell network, and mounted on a web site for public access (http://rivernet.ncsu.edu).
 This monitoring will continue for the next year with nutrient mapping critical rivers and lakes.
-The nutrient mapping technology spatially quantifies nitrate, pH, Eh, temperature, conductivity, ChI a, and CDOM in surface waters.
-During the past year nutrient maps were made of the Great Coharie, Little Coharie and the Black River in the Cape Fear River Basin (Figure 5).
-Nutrient maps were also compiled in Lake Jordan and Falls Lake which are drinking water sources for Cary and Raleigh, NC (Figure 7, 11, 12).
+The nutrient mapping technology spatially quantifies nitrate, pH, Eh, temperature, conductivity, ChI a, Phaeophytin, and CDOM in surface waters.
+During the past year nutrient maps were compiled in Lake Jordan and Falls Lake, which are drinking water sources for Cary and Raleigh, NC (Figure 7).

 Figure 1.
 The RiverNet monitoring network with stations located in the Neuse and the Cape Fear River Basins.
-Stations will monitor water quality in the nutrient sensitive Neuse River Basin and on the major rivers in sub-basin #19 in the Cape Fear River Basin.
-Three stations were damaged by Hurricane Irene in August 2011 and have been discontinued due to a lack of funding.
+Stations will monitor water quality in the nutrient sensitive Neuse River Basin and on major rivers in the Cape Fear River Basin.
+One station was added in the Cape Fear above Jordan Lake, while three stations were damaged by Hurricane Irene in August 2011 and are inactive along with one Cape Fear Station that was vandalized in 2013.

-RiverNet: RESULTS 2012
+RiverNet: RESULTS 2013